SamVerschueren/ng-cli-demo/README.md

 > Project to demonstrate the [Angular CLI](https://github.com/angular/angular-cli)

-This branch implements lazy loading by splitting the code into multiple bundles and load the bundles on demond.
+This branch uses a custom preloading strategy and loads the `contact` bundle upfront.

 ## Start